 Porcelain clay is the perfect, sweet, medium for delicate texture and color, lending sparkle to colorants that are brushed, rubbed and sprayed on the surface.
 Sometimes the colors look almost like leather, sometimes more like the worn canvas I use to texture the clay.

 A tiny bird, leaves in shades of green and pearly white roses adorn this fanciful teapot.
 “Midnight Song” reminds me of evenings here in Asheville.
-This piece was lost in the flooding at Southern Highland Craft Guild’s Biltmore location, October 2024
+This piece was lost in the flooding at Southern Highland Craft Guild’s Biltmore location, September 2024

 The base of this teapot, like the stage in a play, is an important part in this piece.
-This piece was lost in the flooding at Southern Highland Craft Guild’s Biltmore location in October 2024.
+This piece was lost in the flooding at Southern Highland Craft Guild’s Biltmore location in September 2024.

 Teapots have personalities.
 The combination of red roses against the vibrant yellow and green, to me, equal happiness.